kit-wei-venti/auto_cp_logs/README.md

 ## What it copy?
 It copies all the files created when doing **AVCS TEST**.\
-Eg: Terminal logs, bag, can, txt files ...
+Eg: Terminal logs, bag, can, txt, avcs files ...
 <br>

 ## How to use?